Jeroen Gilis

 June 2016 – February 2016 Ghent, Belgium

-Internship research topic: Charactirization of phenolic acids and enzyme activity in barley varieties used for beer production.
+Internship research topic: Characterization of phenolic acids and enzyme activity in barley varieties used for beer production.

 Publications